lahin31/practical-linux/README.md

 ### How SSH works

 Lets say you want to connect from your pc to an instance via SSH.
 Generally SSH uses port 22 for communication.
-You mush ensure this port is not blocked by the firewall.
+You must ensure this port is not blocked by the firewall.

 In your laptop you must ensure SSH Client.